marziosala/marziosala.github.io/_posts/2024-05-01-book-summary.md

 excerpt: "Write a short essay on a masterpiece of modern literature, Frank Kafka's book 'The Process'"
 ---

+In my experience, it is very easy to obtain a short summary of a possibly very long text using a large language model (LLM), where 'short' means half a page or a bit more.
+If the text is a complete book, the short summary is not longer than the back cover page summary, or the wikipedia summary of the book itself.
+While very helpful in many cases, it is often not enough to have an 'executive summary' of the text -- what we want is a shorter version of 5 to 10 pages, that maintains the subtelties and details of the original text.

+In this article we try to achieve exactly that.
+The text is the English version of a masterpiece of 20th-century literature, [Franz Kafka](https://en.wikipedia.org/wiki/Franz_Kafka)'s [The Trial](https://en.wikipedia.org/wiki/The_Trial), which can be easily found on the web, for example at [Project Gutenberg](https://www.gutenberg.org/cache/epub/7849/pg7849.txt).
+The file has been slightly modified to become a valid XML, with each chapter in a different node.
+The idea is to use an LLM to summarize each chapter; this avoids very short summaries and gives more depth to the resulting condensed version.

+We start the analysis by loading the text and storing the chapter title, subtitle and content in three lists, `chapters`, `titles` and `subtitles`.

 ```python
 import lxml.etree as ET
 ```